-Given an array of integers, calculate the fractions of its elements that are positive, negative, and are zeros.
+Given an array of integers, calculate the ratios of its elements that are positive, negative, and zero.
 Print the decimal value of each fraction on a new line with places after the decimal.

 Note: This challenge introduces precision problems.
 The test cases are scaled to six decimal places, though answers with absolute error of up to are acceptable.

-For example, given the array there are elements, two positive, two negative and one zero.
-Their ratios would be , and .
-It should be printed as
+There are elements, two positive, two negative and one zero.
+Their ratios are , and .
+Results are printed as:

 plusMinus has the following parameter(s):

-The first line contains an integer, , denoting the size of the array.
+The first line contains an integer, , the size of the array.

-The second line contains space-separated integers describing an array of numbers .
+The second line contains space-separated integers that describe .

 -4 3 -9 0 4 1